HarizDharma/quantum_capital/README.md

 - Internal rate‑limiting for order actions and extended audit trail.
 - Unit/integration tests for indicators/Elliott/signal modules.

+## Changelog
+- 2025-09-08
+  - UI: Signal alert moved to header, displayed inline beside `ONLINE • LIVE/PAPER` to keep bottom area clean.
+  - Docs: Updated README and documentation.md to reflect root-level layout, added note to always set `OPENAI_MODEL` in `.env`, and included direct run command.
+  - No changes to trading logic or APIs.

 ---

 Made by HarizDharma • Quantum Capital
-This folder contains the minimal files to run the Dash app.
-See README at repository root for usage.
+This repository contains the minimal files to run the Dash app.